jdfabs/DBW-Project-Source/README.md

 # DBW-Project-Source
 Recipe Regenerator Web App

 Welcome to the Recipe Regenerator Web App!
-This application helps users generate recipes based on their preferences.
+This application allows users to generate recipes based on their preferences (or ingredients in the fridge).

 Installation

 To run this application, you need to have Node.js, npm installed on your system.
 Also requires an Atlas dataBase and OpenAI API key!

-1) Clone this repository to your local machine:
+1) Clone this repository to your local machine: https://github.com/jdfabs/DBW-Project-Source

 2) Install dependencies using npm: "npm i" at the root folder